disordered-photonics/celes/README.md

-CELES has been successfully tested on Linux using the built-in gcc compiler and on Windows with the following software combinations: MATLAB R2016b + CUDA 7.5 + MS Visual Studio 2013 and MATLAB R2017a + CUDA 8 + MS Visual Studio 2013.
+CELES has been tested on Linux using the built-in gcc compiler and on Windows using MATLAB R2017b + CUDA 8 + MS Visual Studio 2015.
-MS Visual Studio 2013 can be downloaded [here](https://www.microsoft.com/en-us/download/details.aspx?id=48138).

 In order to fully take advantage of preconditioned iterative solvers we recommend running CELES on a workstation with sufficient RAM (~several 10GB for 10000+ scattering particles).